Hruday-Kolipaka/Hruday-Kolipaka/README.md

   - Email: kolipakahruday@gmail.com
   - Phone No: +916304415093
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love experimenting with new recipes in my free time!
+- ⚡ Fun fact: I've automated myself out of a job... and into a DevOps role!

 # 🛠 Tech Stack